Working on a visa in the UK

 • You cannot use a letter or transcript to confirm your successful completion.
 Provisional results do not confirm that you have been awarded your degree.
 The UKVI do not require your classification, just that you have been awarded your degree.

-• If you apply before you receive your final results have been verified you to the UKVI, you may be required to withdraw your application if you have applied too soon.
+• If you apply before you receive your final results have been verified to the UKVI, you may be required to withdraw your application if you have applied too soon.

 Students who have their results withheld due to a tuition fee debt with the School, have a misconduct case or have an appeal submitted will not be verified until you are able to receive your results.